What is Castile Soap?

 FAST FACTS ABOUT CASTILE SOAP

 • It is extremely potent.
-Never use castile soap directly onto the skin or hair, it is far too strong and will surely leave your hair feeling like straw.
-Grab an empty shampoo bottle and pour in 1 teaspoon of castile soap and fill the rest of the bottle with filtered water.
-The more soap you use the stronger the solution will be.
+Never use castile soap directly onto the skin or hair; it is far too strong and will surely leave your hair feeling like a straw.
+Grab an empty shampoo bottle, pour in 1 teaspoon of castile soap, and fill the rest of the bottle with filtered water.
+The more soap you use, the stronger the solution will be.
 But in general, a little soap goes a long way.

-• It is not color safe.
-Soaps in general tend to be alkaline (high pH”> which means it can open the hair cuticle thus releasing the hair dye quicker from the hair strands leading to faded and spotted hair dye.
+• It is not color-safeSoaps, in general, tend to be alkaline (high pH), which means they can open the hair cuticle, thus releasing the hair dye quicker from the hair strands, leading to faded and spotted hair dye.

 • It is balancing pH.
-Many people will have the tendency to want to balance out the pH of the alkaline soap with an acidic solution, the best way to do this is to rinse your hair afterwards with an acidic rinse such as apple cider vinegar.
-Do not mix an acidic solution with a basic solution, you may end with a big mess in your hair.
+Many people will have the tendency to want to balance out the pH of the alkaline soap with an acidic solution; the best way to do this is to rinse your hair afterward with an acidic rinse such as apple cider vinegar.
+Do not mix an acidic solution with a basic solution; you may have a big mess in your hair.

 • It is not for everyone.
 For the most part, people either love castile soap for their hair or hate it.
 It is not for everyone because we all have different hair that reacts differently to different products.
-Try experimenting by using the soap with different dilutions (1 teaspoon and one cup water, or 1/2 teaspoon and 2 cups of water, etc.”> until you find the right dilution for you.
-If you think you have had enough with experimenting then you may want to keep using your sulfate free shampoos.
+Try experimenting by using the soap with different dilutions (1 teaspoon and one cup water, or 1/2 teaspoon and 2 cups of water, etc.) until you find the right dilution for you.
+If you think you have had enough of experimenting, you may want to keep using your sulfate-free shampoos.

 MAKE YOUR OWN CASTILE SOAP CLARIFYING SHAMPOO